PeopleSoft Simple Web Services (SWS)

 - You can quickly decommission web services that are no longer needed with one check box.

-- SWS generates a consistent output format so applications using the services can quickly experiment with and implement integrations without have to drastically re-implement data parsing logic.
+- SWS generates a consistent output format so applications using the services can quickly experiment with and implement integrations without having to drastically re-implement data parsing logic for each new web service.

 In the current release of SWS, only “GET” web services are supported.
 These are web services that run SQL and export data out of PeopleSoft.
 Upon customer feedback, we will look to support inbound (POST/PUT) operations.